 The two founder-friends insisted that they come from a world of software and not from the cycling world.
 This enabled them to be more tech-savvy and have a technical approach to their electric bike.

 The Cowboy’s secret sauce lies in the software algorithm that manages the e-bike electric assistance.
-The algorithm used is able to analyze the level of effort applied to the pedal, to relate it to the speed of the bike, constantly updated and thus, deliver a certain level of assistance.
+The algorithm used is able to analyze the level of effort applied to the pedal, relate it to the speed of the bike, constantly update and thus, deliver a certain level of assistance.